-- 1. Adults:

-- A. Calcium gluconate 2 grams (10 ml of 10% solution) IV over 2 minutes

-- B. Repeat calcium gluconate 2 grams for dysrhythmia that continues

-- C. Sodium bicarbonate 1 mEq/kg IV

-- D. Albuterol 5 mg via nebulizer

-- 2. Pediatrics:

-- A. Calcium gluconate 20 mg/kg (0.2 ml/kg 10% solution) over 2 minutes (maximum 2 grams)

-- B. Albuterol 2.5 mg via nebulizer

-- 3. If any rhythm change occurs refer to appropriate protocol
+- 1. Adults: - A. Calcium gluconate 2 grams (20 ml of 10% solution) IV over 2 minutes - B. Repeat calcium gluconate 2 grams for dysrhythmia that continues - C. Sodium bicarbonate 50 mEq (50 ml) IV, IO - D. Albuterol 5 mg via nebulizer - 2.
+Pediatrics: - A. Calcium gluconate 20 mg/kg IO, IV (0.2 ml/kg of 10% solution); maximum 2 grams (20 ml) over 2 minutes - B. Albuterol 2.5 mg via nebulizer - 3.
+If any rhythm change occurs refer to appropriate protocol

-- When ventricular escape beats are observed in the presence of bradycardia, do not treat with lidocaine - Escape beats are attempting to sustain the patient - > Treat the bradycardia with atropine - If unable to differentiate the rhythm between supraventricular and ventricular, treat as ventricular - Bolus of lidocaine is more efficacious and safer than lidocaine drips in suppressing ventricular ectopy - Prophylactic lidocaine therapy is NOT indicated for routine use when PVC's are associated with acute MI - Any dysrhythmia can provoke a pulmonary edema/CHF exacerbation in a patient with a compromised heart - > Treat the dysrhythmia first - ➤ For patient that demonstrates signs of respiratory distress and is determined to be in congestive heart failure or pulmonary edema, obtain 12-lead ECG on-scene - For acute injury or infarction noted, immediately transport - ★ Patients with a history of congestive heart failure, liver disease, shock, or advanced age (>70 years old) should receive half (0.75 mg/kg) the normal bolus of lidocaine - Repeat doses should be reduced to 0.5 mg/kg - Consider hypoglycemia in any patient progressing into cardiac arrest - Consider D10 @ 25 grams (100 ml) IV, IO - Magnesium sulfate is contraindicated in patients with renal insufficiency or on dialysis except in cases of Torsades - ★ Hyperkalemia is a dangerous electrolyte abnormality and can lead to peaked T-waves, PR segment prolongation, and a widening QRS interval - Causes include renal failure, noncompliance with dialysis, acidosis, medications, and significant crush or burn injuries - Calcium aluconate and sodium bicarbonate are emergently required as treatment
+- When ventricular escape beats are observed in the presence of bradycardia, do not treat with lidocaine - Escape beats are attempting to sustain the patient - > Treat the bradycardia with atropine - If unable to differentiate the rhythm between supraventricular and ventricular, treat as ventricular - Bolus of lidocaine is more efficacious and safer than lidocaine drips in suppressing ventricular ectopy - Prophylactic lidocaine therapy is NOT indicated for routine use when PVC's are associated with acute MI - Any dysrhythmia can provoke a pulmonary edema/CHF exacerbation in a patient with a compromised heart - > Treat the dysrhythmia first - ➤ For patient that demonstrates signs of respiratory distress and is determined to be in congestive heart failure or pulmonary edema, obtain 12-lead ECG on-scene - For acute injury or infarction noted, immediately transport - ♣ Patients with a history of congestive heart failure, liver disease, shock, or advanced age (>70 years old) should receive half (0.75 mg/kg) the normal bolus of lidocaine - > Repeat doses should be reduced to 0.5 mg/kg - Consider hypoglycemia in any patient progressing into cardiac arrest - Consider D10 @ 25 grams (100 ml) IV, IO - Magnesium sulfate is contraindicated in patients with renal insufficiency or on dialysis except in cases of Torsades - ♣ Hyperkalemia is a dangerous electrolyte abnormality and can lead to peaked T-waves, PR segment prolongation, absent p-waves, widening QRS interval, and heart blocks - ➤ Causes include renal failure, noncompliance with dialysis, acidosis, medications, and significant crush or burn injuries - > Calcium gluconate and sodium bicarbonate are emergently required as treatment